FatimaSaadat17/Weather/README.md

 Please ensure to create your Ninja API account first, and copypaste your personal API key into the header.

-Any improvement in code are appreciated!
+Any improvements in code are appreciated!
 Thank you <3